 Coat mutations affect a cat’s heat regulation and skin health.
 Cats like the Devon Rex suffer if their owners don’t provide extra heat sources, or insulated areas.
 Sphynx cats need special skin care.

 The American Curl has ears that curl back and inwards, but appears otherwise healthy.
-That’s in contrast to the Scottish Fold, which suffers painful skeletal abnormalities that I’ve talked about before.
+That’s in contrast to the Scottish Fold, which suffers painful skeletal abnormalities that I talk about here.
 Just for the sake of cuteness.

 However, even that is small cheese compared with the last group.